couchbaselabs/docs-ng/content/couchbase-manual-2.1/administration-tasks.markdown

 by XDCR which ultimately 'lose' conflicts at the destination which wastes network bandwidth.

-As of Couchbase Server 2.1.0, XDCR will not fetch metadata for documents that are deleted.
+As of Couchbase Server 2.1, XDCR will not fetch metadata for documents that are deleted.

 **Changing the Document Threshold**

 You can change this setting with the REST API as one of the internal settings for XDCR.
-For more information, see [Changing Internal XDCR Settings](couchbase-manual-ready.html#couchbase-admin-restapi-xdcr-change-settings).
+For more information, see [Changing Internal XDCR Settings](#couchbase-admin-restapi-xdcr-change-settings).

 **Monitoring 'Optimistic Replication"**